-We are now two week into our new theme, Autumn!
-Everyday the students are excited to share new things they are noticing outside that relate to our new unit as the mornings become crisp and the leaves change colors and twirl to the ground.
+We are now two weeks into our new theme, Autumn!
+Every day the students are excited to share new things they are noticing outside that relate to our new unit as the mornings become crisp and the leaves change colors and twirl to the ground.

 Sensory Bin – The sensory bin from last week continued to be a big hit with the students.
 I didn’t add or change the sensory bin in any way, so if you missed last week’s post, check out Preschool Co-op Week 4 to read more about our autumn themes sensory bin.

 Autumn Colors – We stepped outside for part of the day to find autumn colors in the yard.
 I gave each student a set of paint samples in brown, red, purple, orange, and yellow and challenged the students to find nature in each of those colors.

 Salt Dough Leaf Prints – I wanted an additional way to show students the shapes and veins in leaves, so we did leaf prints in salt dough.
 I colored salt dough red and yellow and the students kneaded the two colors together.
 (They also made animals and rolled the dough into snakes).
 We rolled the dough into 1/4 inch thickness and then rolled out leaves on top, making an impression when lifted.
 We baked the dough and the children were able to take home their impressions.
 Note: This idea came from the Nurture Store, but she used homemade play dough and the impressions turned out nicer than ours, probably because play dough is more malleable than salt dough.

 Preschool Co-op Autumn Theme Books